Get insider access

 3. Best APS-C Mirrorless Camera

-If you prefer the portability and smaller lenses offered by the APS-C format, the Fujifilm X-T5 is the best enthusiast-oriented APS-C camera.
-It has one of the highest-resolution crop sensors on the market, with a 40-megapixel resolution that captures stunning detail and gives you more leeway to crop your images.
+If you prefer the portability and smaller lenses offered by the APS-C format, the Fujifilm X-T5 is one of the best APS-C cameras we've tested.
+It has the highest-resolution APS-C sensor on the market, with a 40.2-megapixel resolution that captures stunning detail and gives you more leeway to crop your images.
 The camera's relatively portable design, tilting screen, and dedicated exposure dials are great for street photographers and make it easy to change settings on the fly.
-The camera also boasts impressive video features, like 10-bit internal recording and 4k capture at up to 60 fps.
+The camera even boasts impressive video features, like 10-bit internal recording and 4k capture at up to 60 fps.

-Another fantastic crop sensor camera is the X-T5's flagship sibling, the Fujifilm X-H2S.
+If you can stretch your budget and don't mind giving up some portability, the Fujifilm X-H2S is another fantastic APS-C option.
 It's a more expensive camera, so the X-T5 is a better deal for most shooters, but the pro-centric design of the X-H2S and its stacked sensor make it a great fit for high-level action photography and video work.
-It has slightly better internal recording specs, including support for ProRes formats, and suffers much less rolling shutter distortion.
-However, the X-T5 is a bit cheaper, is more portable, and has a higher-resolution sensor.
+It has slightly better internal video recording specs, including support for ProRes formats, and suffers much less rolling shutter distortion.
+However, the X-T5 is a bit cheaper and more portable.

 See our review